thevpc/nuts/website/.dir-template/src/docs/info/faq.md

 * terminal coloring, and terminal components (progress bar, etc...)

-* json,xml,table,tree and plain format support out of the box as output to all your commands
+* json, yaml, xml, table, tree and plain format support out of the box as output to all your commands

 * pipe manipulation when calling sub processes